vuejs/vue-cli/docs/migrations/migrate-from-v4.md

 }
 ```

+and then rerun `yarn` or `pnpm install` to force Vue CLI to use webpack 4.

+If you are using NPM, you can simply add webpack 4 to the project's `devDependencies`: `npm i -D webpack@4`.
+Vue CLI will redirect all the underlying requests to webpack to this version through [`module-alias`](https://github.com/ilearnio/module-alias).

+Though it works in all our tests, please be aware that this approach is still somehow hacky and may not be as stable as the `"resolutions"` approach.

 #### Underlying Loaders and Plugins

+* `html-webpack-plugin` is upgraded from v3 to v4, see more details in the [release announcement](https://dev.to/jantimon/html-webpack-plugin-4-has-been-released-125d).
 * `copy-webpack-plugin` is upgraded from v5 to v6.
 If you never customized its config through `config.plugin('copy')`, there should be no user-facing breaking changes.
 A full list of breaking changes is available at [`copy-webpack-plugin` v6.0.0 release](https://github.com/webpack-contrib/copy-webpack-plugin/releases/tag/v6.0.0).
 * `file-loader` is upgraded from v4 to v6, and `url-loader` from v2 to v4.
 The `esModule` option is now turned on by default for non-Vue-2 projects.
 Full changelog available at [`file-loader` changelog](https://github.com/webpack-contrib/file-loader/blob/master/CHANGELOG.md) and [`url-loader` changelog](https://github.com/webpack-contrib/url-loader/blob/master/CHANGELOG.md)
 <!-- * `terser-webpack-plugin` is upgraded from v2 to v4, using terser 5 and some there are some changes in the options format.
 Full changelog at <https://github.com/webpack-contrib/terser-webpack-plugin/blob/master/CHANGELOG.md> -->